ashique12009/multi-auth/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

-## About Multi authentication using gaurd
+## About multi authentication using gaurd

 Laravel gaurd can give you a good facility to maintain multiauth where you might have many types of users, such as: